kubernetes-sigs/gateway-api-inference-extension/site-src/index.md

 ### Endpoint Selection Extension

-As part of this project, we're building an initial reference extension that is focused on routing to LoRA workloads.
+As part of this project, we're building an initial reference extension.
 Over time, we hope to see a wide variety of extensions emerge that follow this pattern and provide a wide range of choices.

 ### Model Server Frameworks